Plant-Based Pantry Staples Meal Plan

 Meal Plan Day 2

-- Breakfast – whole-wheat fluffy vegan pancakes or protein pancakes, top with frozen berries and/or banana and a drizzle of maple syrup
+- Breakfast – whole-wheat fluffy vegan pancakes, buckwheat pancakes (gluten-free) or protein pancakes, top with frozen berries and/or banana and a drizzle of maple syrup

 - Lunch – Ryvita or other crispbread crackers topped with hummus (store-bought or homemade), pickled red onions, roasted red peppers, sprinkle with nutritional yeast and hemp seeds if you have them